pushkar100/notes-system-design/2-Networking-concepts-and-large-scale-networks-basics.md

    Service1 Service2 Service3
 ```

-Analogy
+**Analogy**
 - API Gateway = Reception desk in a large office building
 - Visitors (clients) arrive
 - Reception checks ID (auth), enforces rules (rate limits), and directs them to the correct department (service).
 - Reduces chaos and ensures security and logging

-Examples
+**Examples**
 - Cloud: AWS API Gateway, Azure API Management, GCP Apigee
 - Open-source: Kong, Tyk, Traefik, NGINX as API gateway

-Pros
+**Pros**
 - Centralized security and authentication
+	- Supports *OAuth*, *JWT*, *API keys*
+	- DDOS protection
+	- Bot protection
+	- TLS termination: similar to a load balancer
 - Simplifies client interaction with many microservices
+	- Combines multiple client requests to different servers into just one to the gateway
+	- The gateway takes care of making those multiple calls to the servers internally and fetching the data
+- Rate limiting: Restricts number of calls from a user/IP per second/minute
+- Throttling: Controls traffic during peak loads to avoid system crashes
+- Caching
-- Rate limiting, caching, logging for observability and performance
+- Logging & monitoring for observability and performance
-- Can transform requests/responses to match service requirements (Request translation)
+- Can transform requests/responses to match service requirements (**Request transformation**)

-Cons
+	- Ex: Client might send a payload using gRPC but a server accepts only REST over HTTP.
+API Gateway will do this transformation, both for the request as well as in the opposite direction i.e for the response

+**Cons**
 - Single point of failure if not redundant
 - Added latency since all traffic passes through it
 - Extra complexity in configuration and maintenance

-When to Use
+**When to Use**
 - Microservices architecture with multiple APIs
+- Multi-client APIs (Ex: web, mobile, IoT)
 - Need centralized auth, rate limiting, logging, or request transformation
 - Public APIs that need security and monitoring

-When Not to Use
+**When Not to Use**
-- Small monolithic apps
+- Small, monolithic apps (Ex: Low traffic)
-- Direct, simple client-server setups with minimal security or routing requirements
+- Direct, simple client-server setups with minimal security or routing requirements (Ex: internal only services)

+**Note**: Similar to Load Balancers, an ***API Gateway too can act as a reverse proxy to servers***

-**API gateways vs Load balancers**
+### API gateways vs Load balancers

 Load balancers focus on distributing traffic across servers, while API gateways focus on managing, securing, and routing API requests.

+The "Acid Test" Difference:

+> If you are only routing traffic based on `/video` vs. `/images`, you are doing L7 Load Balancing.
+If you are asking, "Does this user have a valid API key?" or "Has this user made too many requests?", you are using an API Gateway.

 | Feature                   | API Gateway                                                         | Load Balancer                                                              | Example Use Case                                             |
 | ------------------------- | ------------------------------------------------------------------- | -------------------------------------------------------------------------- | ------------------------------------------------------------ |